 Tuition & Scholarship

-Funding/Scholarships: Please see below for information regarding the University of Vermont Diversity, Equity, & Inclusion Scholarship.
+Funding/Scholarships: Please see below for information regarding the University of Vermont Diversity, Equity, & Inclusion Scholarship and eligibility requirements.
 Federal financial aid is not available for non-credit professional programs.

 Department of Labor Grants: For individuals outside of Vermont, consult your State Department of Labor to determine if there are training grants available to support non-credit certificates aimed at career change.